nturley/nigelbot/tasks.md

 # Ideas of projects to work on

+## gitignore
+We need to add a gitignore file to make it easier to avoid checking in binaries or that workspace.xml file or something.

 ## Improve Mining Manager
-Find ways to increase worker mining speed
+Find ways to increase worker mining speed.
+Also find a formula to predict a hypothetical mining rate for a given set of mineral positions, number of workers, etc.

 ## CI
 It's probably too much to ask to set up a starcraft server to do runtime tests on our code, but we could do a simple compile test to confirm we don't break the build.
 I'm not certain how nicely something like travis-ci plays with intellij projects.